meeeeeitch/SteptoSchool/README.md

-# School Transport Optimiser (ACT) — Graph + Gen‑AI ready
+# Step to School

-This repo gives you a *minimal, runnable* pipeline to analyse and optimise ACT public **school transport** using open data.
+This repo gives you a pipeline to analyse and optimise ACT public **school transport** using open data.
 It focuses on **school specials** coverage and “less hassle” metrics (walk time to an appropriate stop, transfers avoided).

 ## What it does